fabioz/mu-repo/README.rst

     Finds and prints the branches which match a given pattern.
     (fnmatch style with auto-surrounded with asterisk)
     (-r to match remote branches)
+    Note: a shortcut exists for find-branch: mu fb pattern [-r]

 * ``mu install``
     Initial configuration git (username, log, etc.)